cfan-guo/blog/content/posts/looking-ahead-to-2023.md

 Running outdoors combines two of my least favourite things - running, and the mortifying ordeal of being perceived.
 I'm hoping being outside of my comfort zone for this will translate into personality improvements elsewhere.

-I bought cool new seeds that weren't the 3 for a dollar ones from Dollarama, so now I'm invested in getting beautiful non-red tomatoes, spicy peppers and cool potatoes.
+I bought cool new seeds that weren't the 3 for a dollar ones from Dollarama, so now I'm invested in getting beautiful non-red tomatoes, spicy peppers and colourful potatoes.
 It seems like it would be so peaceful to spend mornings puttering around a garden, and would be a great mood-booster.
 At least that's the hope.
 Maybe I should have set my goal as being able to wake up before 9am.

 ## Vision Board